Parley Baer

 Parley Edward Baer (August 5, 1914 - November 22, 2002) was an American actor in radio and later in television and film.
 Despite dozens of appearances in television series and theatrical films, he remains best known as the original "Chester" in the radio version of Gunsmoke, and as the Mayor of Mayberry (Roy Stoner) in The Andy Griffith Show, as well as Arthur J. Henson in The Addams Family as the Mayor, an insurance executive and as the city controller.

 Early life, family and education

 Parley Edward Baer was born in Salt Lake City, Utah.
 He studied drama at the University of Utah.

+Baer spent his early years working in the circus as a press agent, a manager for the American National Circus, and a ringmaster.
+He eventually launched his legendary radio career in 1933.

 Career

-Baer had a circus background, but he began his radio career at Utah station KSL.

 Circus

 Early in his career, Baer was a circus ringmaster and publicist.
 He left those roles for military service in World War II.
 In the 1950s, he had a job training wild animals at Jungleland USA in Thousand Oaks, California.
 Still later, he served as a docent at the Los Angeles Zoo.